six2dez/reconftw/README.md

-RESOLVER_DOWNLOAD_MAX_TIME=120 # Hard cap in seconds for resolver downloads RESOLVER_DOWNLOAD_RETRY=2 # Retry count for resolver downloads RESOLVER_DOWNLOAD_RETRY_DELAY=2 # Delay in seconds between resolver download retries fuzzing_remote_list="https://raw.githubusercontent.com/six2dez/OneListForAll/main/onelistforallmicro.txt" # Used to send to axiom(if used) on fuzzing proxy_url="http://127.0.0.1:8080/" # Proxy url install_golang=true # Set it to false if you already have Golang configured and ready upgrade_tools=true
+RESOLVER_DOWNLOAD_MAX_TIME=120 # Hard cap in seconds for resolver downloads RESOLVER_DOWNLOAD_RETRY=2 # Retry count for resolver downloads RESOLVER_DOWNLOAD_RETRY_DELAY=2 # Delay in seconds between resolver download retries fuzzing_remote_list="https://raw.githubusercontent.com/six2dez/OneListForAll/main/onelistforallmicro.txt" # Used to send to Ax (if used) on fuzzing proxy_url="http://127.0.0.1:8080/" # Proxy url install_golang=true # Set it to false if you already have Golang configured and ready upgrade_tools=true